-A few years back, I have an encounter with Ensō a distinctive form of art found amongst the Zen practitioners.
-To create one, one have to free his body from mind and draw a circle in ideally one stroke (or two sometimes).
-It can be either an open or a close circle, and they mean different things.
-While this art form is not exactly contemporary, but it is modern in the sense that it negates the interpretative aspect of art criticism.
-Meditation plays far much greater role here than the technics of producing the art.
+A few years back, I had an encounter with Ensō a distinctive form of art found amongst the Zen practitioners.
+To create one, one has to free his body from mind and draw a circle in ideally one stroke (or two sometimes).
+It can be either an open or a closed circle, and they mean different things.
+While this art form is not exactly contemporary, it is modern in the sense that it negates the interpretative aspect of art criticism.
+Meditation plays a far much greater role here than the techniques of producing the art.

 This led me to an idea to build a Generative Art based on Ensō which I named CyberEnsō.